mnater/Hyphenopoly/docs/Global-Hyphenopoly-Object.md

 }
 ````
 Hyphenopoly_Loader.js feature tests the browser for CSS-hyphenation support of the required languages using the long word.
-If the feature test indicates that the browser doesn't support CSS-hyphenation for at least one language, all necessary ressources will be loaded and Hyphenopoly.js gets executed.
+If the feature test indicates that the browser doesn't support CSS-hyphenation for at least one language, all necessary resources will be loaded and Hyphenopoly.js gets executed.

 Use this to test support for every language used on the current page.
 If e.g. the language of the page is `lang="de-DE"` you must require `de-de` (case doesn't matter).
 For languages that aren't in the patterns directory a fallback must be defined (see below).